jonlives/jawboneup_to_graphite/README.md

 ##Installation

 This script requires a couple of gems to function.
-Run the following ```gem install``` commands before using:
+You can use bundler to install the necessary gems:

 ```
-gem install choice
-gem install faraday
+gem install bundler
-gem install jawbone-up
+bundle install
 ```

 ##Instructions